 The revamped Foghat had finally reached the big leagues, though not without some artistic sacrifices.
 "I think we started painting ourselves into a corner with "Fool For The

 After the '75 tour, Nick Jameson left the group to pursue a solo career, which later evolved into acting.
-He went on to well over 100 film credits, including The Critic, 24, Lost
+He went on to well over a hundred film credits, including The Critic, 24, Lost

 and was the voice of Palpatine in Star Wars: Clone Wars.
 He was replaced in 1976 by veteran bassist Craig MacGregor, whose hard-driving approach to playing bass